IBM/ibm-cloud-functions-serverless-apis/README.md

 One of the key use cases for OpenWhisk is to map HTTP REST API calls to business logic functions that create, read, update, and delete data.

-**_Instead of pre-provisioning resources in anticipation of demand, these actions are started and destroyed only as needed in response to demand.
-Each API method handler action scales (and is billed) independently according to the volume of requests_**.
+**_Instead of pre-provisioning resources in anticipation of demand, OpenWhisk actions are started and destroyed only as needed in response to demand.
+Each API method handler action scales (and is billed) independently in direct correlation to the volume of requests_**.

 Once you complete this sample application, you can move on to more complex serverless application use cases, such as those named _OpenWhisk 201_ or tagged as [_openwhisk-use-cases_](https://github.com/search?q=topic%3Aopenwhisk-use-cases+org%3AIBM&type=Repositories).